Interpreting flood levels

 Ways you may be informed

-The NSW State Emergency Service (NSW SES) issues Flood Bulletins to the media which inform people about what is expected to happen during flooding.
-Radio stations are asked to read and repeat the Flood Bulletin.
+The NSW State Emergency Service (NSW SES) issues Flood Warnings to the media who then inform people about what is expected to happen during flooding.
+Radio stations are asked to read and repeat these Flood Warnings.

 The NSW SES will also post information on flooding in the News section of the NSW SES website as well as on the NSW SES Facebook site.
 If you are a member of Facebook, please 'like' the NSW SES Facebook page to receive current flood information, updates and advice.

 Other ways you may be informed of possible flooding is via: